raku-community-modules/RakudoPrereq/README.md

 Need to black-list non-Rakudo compilers or some Rakudo versions that implement the same language version?
 This module is for you!

+If the program is run on a Rakudo that's too old, the module will print a message and exit with status `1`

 # USAGE

 The entire API is via the arguments specified on the `use RakudoPrereq` line.